12dash/DocQA/docqa-api/docs/pages/user-requirement.md

 ### 4. Retrieval & Answering
 - Perform **top-k semantic retrieval** per question.
 - Generate answers using a **Retrieval-Augmented Generation (RAG)** pipeline with a large language model.
-- Answers must be grounded strictly in retrieved content by citing the source.